Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Related Work

+Previous works have used SSL techniques to improve visual feature learning \cite{SSl_survey_TPAMI2020, SSL_backbone_deep_cluster, DBLP:SSL_backbone_wild}, reducing dependency on human annotations for training backbone models.
+However, transferring knowledge from pre-trained backbones to downstream tasks is a far less explored topic.
+Unlike our proposed approach, SSL techniques for detection \cite{SSL_dets_2019_CVPR, cai2021uncertainty_ssl} and semantic segmentation \cite{DBLP:SSL_semantics} rely on annotations to initialize the model before iterative learning can take place.

-Test-time data augmentation is an effective mechanism for improving the robustness of CNNs in a wider variety of scenarios than those available in training datasets \cite{Radosavovic2018Data, LIU2016Upright}.
-However, the performance of such approaches depends on the mechanisms used to combine the response of the network to augmented test samples.
-In multi-target tracking applications, multiple detections mapped to a common coordinate system can be interpreted as a non-parametric distribution of the probability of occupancy of the area observed by the cameras \cite{multicamera-Mean-Shift-Taj}.
-In these scenarios, mean-shift clustering \cite{Mean-Shift-Cheng,Mean-Shift-Comaniciu} makes it possible to map the modes of this distribution to unique target detections.
+Data augmentation is an effective mechanism to improve the robustness of CNNs in scenarios not available during training \cite{Radosavovic2018Data, LIU2016Upright}, but little attention has been given so far to approaches for combining the response of the network to augmented samples.
+In multi-target tracking applications, multiple detections mapped to a common coordinate system can be interpreted as the probability of occupancy of the area observed by the cameras \cite{multicamera-Mean-Shift-Taj}.
+Although it is possible to use clustering techniques to map the modes of this distribution to unique target detections, bounding box alignment errors pose a challenge to the generation of high-quality pseudo-labels for SSL.
+Hence, we propose a test-time regression technique that leverages instance segmentation information for pseudo-label generation.